Diing54/DevOps/6. Kasten/shell commands.md

 - This command is used when listing all the files that are inside a container.
 - It has several combinations such as -al which returns more detailed information about the files inside a particular folder.
+## lsblk
+- This command will show the disks and their partitions info of your pc
+# cat
+- This command is used to show the contents of a file eg
+     cat /etc/systemd/network.sh
 ## cd

 - The change directory command makes it possible for you to move inside a specified path/folder.